 Review: The IEP is reviewed at several points throughout the school year.
 It must be updated at least once, annually.
 The evaluation results obtained on the student must be reviewed at least once every three years.

-Preschool-age children have access to special education services at home or in an early childhood school setting.
-The site for services is determined by the IFSP Team and is based on factors such as the child's age and needs.
+Children ages birth-three have access to special education services at home or in an early childhood school setting.
+Children that are preschool age have access to services in an early childhood school setting.
+The site for services is determined by the IFSP or IEP Team and is based on factors such as the child's age and needs.

 School-age students are provided special education services within the district to the extent it is appropriate.